Kirti Azad: Personal life

 Azad was married to Poonam, who was a politician and a member of Aam Aadmi Party, and later Indian National Congress.
 Poonam died on 2 September 2024.
 They had two sons, Suryavardan and Somyavardhan.
 His elder son Suryavardhan has played for the Delhi Under-17s, Under-19s and Under-22s, while his younger son Somyavardhan has played the for Delhi Under-15s and Under-17s.

 Former IPS officer and ex-Information Commissioner Yashovardhan Azad is his elder brother.

 Views on IPL

 Following a 2012 sting operation on players of the Indian Premier League (IPL), Azad came out in opposition of the tournament and demanded that it be banned.

 Speaking about the Indian T20 team, he reportedly alleged that the players played for self rather than the country.
 He further said that he felt agitated and ashamed to be associated with the BCCI in the wake of the IPL controversy.

+Controversy

+In December 2025, during the winter session of the Lok Sabha, BJP MP Anurag Thakur alleged—without naming anyone—that a Trinamool Congress MP had used an e-cigarette inside the Parliament House.
+The allegation triggered sharp political controversy, which intensified after a video surfaced showing TMC MP Kirti Azad holding and inhaling an object.
+Notably, smoking is strictly prohibited inside Parliament, and e-cigarettes have been completely banned in India since 2019, with penalties including fines and imprisonment.

+2026 MPs Rebellion

+Following the 2026 Assembly Elections, 20 out of the 28 Members of Parliament from Trinamool Congress decided to leave Mamata Banerjee and the Trinamool Congress.
+They formed a new group and decided to merge with a relatively little known National Party, the Nationalist Citizen Party of India and presented a representation in this regards to Lok Sabha Speaker Om Birla on 14 June 2026.

+After this major split in the Trinamool Congress, only 8 Lok Sabha MPs remained loyal to Mamata Banerjee.
+The loyalist MPs included Abhishek Banerjee, Mahua Moitra, Sougata Roy, Kalyan Banerjee, Kirti Azad, Pratima Mondal and Sajda Ahmed.